Pedestrian Accident Attorney in Denver

 Founder of The Babcock Law Firm

-What is a Pedestrian?
+What is a pedestrian?

 Legally speaking, a pedestrian is any person on foot—walking, running, jogging, hiking, sitting or lying down—who is traveling along or near a road or pavement.
 In modern times, the term “pedestrian” is also commonly applied to users of non-motorized modes of transportation such as a bicycle, scooter, skateboard or roller blades/skates.